-Commenting on the German federal government’s start-up strategy presented on 3 June, eco’s Managing Director Alexander Rabe has the following to say:
+Commenting on the German federal government’s start-up strategy, which was approved yesterday, eco’s Managing Director Alexander Rabe has the following to say:

 “With regard to other aspects of the strategy: The proposed further development of public financing instruments would also make it easier for start-ups to grow in Germany.
 In addition, the topic of employee capital participation is welcomed by the eco Association, as it sets the right accents for strengthening competitiveness in the start-up sector, also internationally.
 Likewise, eco welcomes the approach to simplify access to public contracts for start-ups.
 With its start-up strategy, the German federal government is providing important impetus to improve conditions for start-ups in Germany, also with regard to funding and financing rounds.
 This is essential for the innovative strength of Germany as a digital location, because green IT and climate tech start-ups in particular offer enormous potential and existing expertise for solving pressing global challenges.
 However, what is most important now is timely and pragmatic implementation, because digitalisation is not just waiting around for Germany; it is happening every day, worldwide, and only those who are at the forefront of development can benefit accordingly from the resulting value creation in a sustainable way.”